oguzhnkahraman/automatically-scraping-data-from-a-website/README.md

 python test.py

 7. The automatic data scraping and email sending process will take place, and you will see the results in the console.

+**Note:** Please make sure to modify the URLs in the code according to the website you want to scrape data from.
+Replace the example URLs with the correct URLs.